-- (1) We have agreed with Historic TW to repurchase the Three-Year Warrants in connection with closing of this offering which, using a formula based in part on the mid-point of the estimated price range, would result in an aggregate purchase price of approximately \$166 million. - (2) Of such amount, \$0.6 million will be paid to Messrs.
-Bronfman and Cohen and one other officer when the Investors' share of the dividend is paid and \$9.5 million will be witheld by the Company for a total of ten members of management, including Messrs.
+(1) We have agreed with Historic TW to repurchase the Three-Year Warrants in connection with closing of this offering which, using a formula based in part on the initial public offering price of \$17.00 per share, resulted in an aggregate purchase price of approximately \$138 million.

+(2) Of such amount, \$0.4 million will be paid to Messrs.
+Bronfman and Cohen and one other officer when the Investors' share of the dividend is paid and \$6.8 million will be withheld by the Company for a total of ten members of management, including Messrs.
 Bronfman, Cohen, Albertini and Johnson, until their unvested restricted shares vest.